 If you’ve been falsely accused of domestic abuse during your divorce, you should not wait to get legal help from an experienced New Jersey divorce lawyer.
 We will advise you of a course of action to take for your defense and will work to disprove the allegations.
 False accusations of domestic abuse during divorce can disrupt your ties with your children, cost you respect within your personal and professional communities and alter your life forever.
 We will do everything within our legal power to disprove the damaging allegations against you.

 Contact Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC in Bergen County for help.
-Call (201) 880-9770 to arrange a case consultation with a knowledgeable domestic abuse lawyer.
+Call (201) 880-9770 to arrange a case case evaluation with a knowledgeable domestic abuse lawyer.